MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/design-principles.md

 ## Aligning Azure-native design and roadmaps

 The enterprise-scale architecture approach advocates using Azure-native platform services and capabilities whenever possible.
-This should align with Azure platform road maps to ensure that new capabilities are available within your environments.
-Azure platform road maps should help to inform the migration strategy and enterprise-scale trajectory.
+This should align with Azure platform roadmaps to ensure that new capabilities are available within your environments.
+Azure platform roadmaps should help to inform the migration strategy and enterprise-scale trajectory.

 ## Recommendations